 Derivative financial instruments are initially recognized at fair value on the date on which the derivative contract is entered into and are subsequently re-measured at fair value using appropriate valuation techniques.
-All derivative financial instruments are carried as assets when fair value is positive and liabilities when fair value of derivative financial instruments is taken to the profit and loss account.
+All derivative financial instruments are carried as assets when fair value is positive and liabilities when fair value is negative.
+Any change in the fair value of derivative financial instruments is taken to the profit and loss account.